The Real Retirement Challenge

 Income is often delayed instead of coordinated.
 Tax-deferred accounts accumulate into future constraints.
 Withdrawals become reactive rather than structured.
 Decisions are evaluated one year at a time instead of across a lifetime.

-Each of these choices appears reasonable in isolation.
-Together, they reduce flexibility.
+Each choice may appear reasonable in isolation.
+Together, they can reduce flexibility.

 The issue is not performance.
-It is how the system converts that performance into usable income.
+It is how the system converts performance into usable income.

 Why the Conversion Process Breaks Down